Glenelg, Adelaide, South Australia © South Australian Tourism Commission

 Top things to do in Adelaide with kids

 Make new family memories in the Festival City.

-Find sky-high fun at Latitude
+Find sky-high fun at Bounce

 Where: 13-15 Fosters Road, Greenacres

-Home to trampolines, rock climbing and obstacle courses, Latitude has levelled up your ordinary play centre.
+Home to trampolines, rock climbing and obstacle courses, Bounce has levelled up your ordinary play centre.
 Kids can hop between interconnected trampolines, take on Ninja Warrior-style challenges and scale rope walls.
 Don’t worry, there’s something for young ones, too, with a Kids Zone offering a little slice of the action.

 Spark the wonder of wildlife

 If you have an animal lover on your hands, then you can’t miss Adelaide Zoo.
 In addition to the 2,500 resident animals, there are several wildlife encounters on offer.
 Why not hand-feed a tree kangaroo or get up close to mischievous meerkats?
 For an open-range experience, head to Cleland Wildlife Park.
 Most of the animals here live openly within the habitat, so you can pat and feed them.

 Nothing is sweeter than a family day at the farm.
 Head out into the sunny strawberry patch at Beerenberg Farm and collect ripe fruit to take home with you (picking season runs from November to April).
 After you’re done picking, be sure to visit the farm shop; Beerenberg sells some of the country’s best jams, sauces and pickles.